-Florida State University FSU Victim Advocates provide support to survivors of sexual violence and other crimes.
+FSU Victim Advocates provide support to victims of sexual violence and other crimes.
 They are available 24 hours a day, 7 days a week.
 All Victim Advocate Program services are free and confidential.
 You don't have to file a police report or University complaint to receive support.